dpdani/cereggii/docs/examples/AtomicDict/reduce.md

     A more serious program that doesn't use synthetic data should look for a better way to partition it.

-What has been intentionally left out of the snippet above is the target function that the threads actually run.
+The target function that the threads actually run has been intentionally left out of the snippet above.
-This is because we'll compare two variants of that: one uses a handwritten input function for `reduce()` (the `aggregate` argument), while the other uses a specialized reduce function that sums the values in the input data, exactly as the handwritten variant does.
+This is because we'll compare two variants of that: one uses a custom input function for `reduce()` (the `aggregate` argument), while the other uses a specialized reduce function that sums the values in the input data, exactly as the custom variant does.
 As we'll see later, this results not only in more convenience but also better performance.

-### Understanding `reduce()` — Using a Handwritten Function
+### Understanding `reduce()` — Using a Custom Function

 [`AtomicDict.reduce()`][cereggii._cereggii.AtomicDict.reduce] applies a user-defined function to every key-value pair in a thread-safe way.